MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

    > [!NOTE]
    > Enabled mode might take up to an hour to take effect, after you update the configuration settings.

-## Turn on enabled for roles mode
+### Turn on enabled for roles mode
-The enabled for roles mode starts blocking apps that aren't allowed or only allows approved apps.
+Start blocking apps that are blocked, or only allowed, approved apps.
 For apps that are allowed access, you can assign security roles to restrict who can run those apps in the environment.
 Only users assigned with a selected security role can run the apps.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 1. In the navigation pane, select **Security**.